TARGENE/targene-pipeline/docs/src/index.md

 ## What is TarGene?

 TarGene is a [Nexflow](https://www.nextflow.io/) workflow that estimates the effect of genetic variations on human traits via Targeted Learning.

+### TarGene Combines Causal Inference, Machine-Learning and Statistical Theory

 Targeted Learning is a modern framework that combines advances in causal inference, machine-learning and statistical theory to answer impactful scientific questions.
 In population genetics, these questions are diverse: single variant effect, epistatic interactions, gene-environment interactions and more!
 In TarGene, we thus provide targeted estimators that leverage machine-learning algorithms to answer these questions, while preserving valid statistical inference.

+In a nutshell, TarGene uses machine-learning models to estimate two predictive functions:

+- The outcome regression model: ``Q_Y = \mathbb{E}[Y | V, W]``.
+- The propensity score or variant model: ``G = P(V | W)``.

-In a nutshell, TarGene uses machine-learning models to estimate two predictive functions: the outcome model ``Q_Y`` and the propensity score ``G``.
-These models are then optimally combined to obtain a targeted estimate for the genetic effect of interest, which is here denoted by ``\beta``.
-Genetic effects are defined as causal quantities that measure they effect of change (but see below).
+These models are then optimally combined to obtain a targeted estimate for the genetic effect of interest, which is traditionally denoted by ``\beta``.

+### TarGene Estimates the Effect of Change

+Genetic effects are defined as causal quantities that measure the effect of change (but see below).
 The following picture illustrates two distinct genotype changes: ``\mathrm{CC} \rightarrow \mathrm{CT}`` and ``\mathrm{CT} \rightarrow \mathrm{TT}``.
 Note that there is no need for parametric assumption like linearity and flexible modelling strategies can be employed.
 However, linear models are also part of the machine-learning family, so you can use them as well if you like.
 You could actually combine multiple models in a more powerful [Super Learner](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6089257/), this is all integrated into TarGene.

 !["Illustrated Causal Model"](assets/illustrated_causal_model.png)